MaxKruse/MagnusOpus/README.md

-# Magnus opus
+# Magnum opus

-[The Magnus opus](https://en.wikipedia.org/wiki/Magnum_opus_(alchemy)) is a collection of alchemical recipes.
+[The Magnum opus](https://en.wikipedia.org/wiki/Magnum_opus_(alchemy)) is a collection of alchemical recipes.
 In this context, it is the codename for the project.

 It's stages are: